Methods for Transforming Stained Teeth

 2. At-Home Tooth Whitening

-At-home tooth whitening is less effective, but more affordable than in-office treatments.
-There are two main categories of at-home tooth whitening treatments – over the counter and professional.
-Over the counter treatments are a good choice to treat light staining.
+At-home tooth whitening is less effective but more affordable than in-office treatments.
+Two main categories of at-home tooth whitening treatments are over-the-counter and professional.
+Over-the-counter treatments are an excellent choice to treat light staining.

-Professional at-home treatments provided by a dentist consist of a custom-fit tray and a hydrogen peroxide or carbamide peroxide treatment solution.
-Another option for professional at home whitening is carbamide peroxide whitening gel with an LED light that accelerates the whitening gel.
+Professional at-home treatments a dentist provides include a custom-fit tray and a hydrogen peroxide or carbamide peroxide treatment solution.
+Another option for professional at-home whitening is carbamide peroxide whitening gel with an LED light that accelerates the whitening gel.

 3. Veneers

 The previous two whitening options are effective for externally stained teeth.
-For deep, intrinsic stains, veneers can be the best or only option.
-Veneers are thin covers that adhere to the surface of the tooth.
-They are long lasting, natural in appearance, and do not easily stain.
-Another plus side to veneers is you can choose a tooth colour from an assortment of shades.
-Sometimes bright white smile can look fake; your dentist will help you determine a whiter, yet natural looking shade.
+Veneers can be the best or only option for deep, intrinsic stains.
+Veneers are thin covers that adhere to the tooth’s surface.
+They are long-lasting, natural in appearance, and do not easily stain.
+Another plus side to veneers is choosing a tooth colour from various shades.
+Sometimes a bright white smile can look fake; your dentist will help you determine a whiter yet natural-looking shade.

 Conclusion